Professional Program in Accounting (PPA)

 - Sample Degree Plan

-- PPA Spotlights
+- PPA Ambassadors

-PPA takes a great interest in the development of its students, and I greatly enjoy working to help develop students into professionals with limitless potential.
+PPA takes a great interest in the development of its students, and we greatly enjoy working to help develop students into professionals with limitless potential.
 Additionally, PPA is fortunate to have had the opportunity to develop lasting professional relationships with some of the most highly regarded professional firms in the world.

 Please note that satisfaction of minimum admission requirements does not guarantee acceptance into the PPA program.